+Let $F$ be a homogeneous polynomial over $\bF_q$ of degree $d$ in $n>d$ variables; the Chevalley-Warning theorem says that $F$ has a nontrivial zero.
+In geometric terms, the set of $\bF_q$-rational points $X(\bF_q)$ of the hypersurface $X=\{F=0\}$ has positive cardinality (in fact, $|X(\bF_q)|\equiv 1$ mod $q$).

-\ \ Let $k$ be a finite field of q elements and X be a smooth projective surface over $k$.Let G denotes the Galois group $G= Gal( \bar k /k)$ and $F\in G$ denotes the Frobenius endomorphism of $\bar{k}/k$ given by Since the classes of the lines on $X \otimes \bar k$ defined over $\bar{k}$ and generate the group $N(X)=Pic(X \otimes \bar k)$, F induces a permutation $F^*$ on the lines. let N denote the number of $k$-points of the surface X. \\ \begin{theorem} \emph{(A.Weil)} If the surface $\bar X $ is birationally trivial, then
+Let $k$ be a finite field of q elements and X be a smooth projective surface over $k$.
+Let G denote the Galois group $G= Gal( \bar k /k)$ and $F\in G$ denote the Frobenius endomorphism of $\bar{k}/k$ given by Since the classes of the lines on $X \otimes \bar k$ are defined over $\bar{k}$ and generate the group $Pic(X \otimes \bar k)$, F induces a permutation $F^* $ on the lines.
+Let N denote the number of $k$-points of the surface X. \begin{thm} \emph{(A.Weil)} If X is a smooth projective rational surface over $k= \mathbb F_q$, then